jmd-dk/concept/_sources/parameters/numerics.rst.txt

                       the *suppliers* and the *receivers*, which respectively build the potential and receive a force due to it.
-In the simplest case of self-gravity between particles of a component, this component is both the sole supplier and receiver component.
+In the simplest case of self-gravity between particles of a single component, this component is both the sole supplier and receiver component.

                       CO\ *N*\ CEPT uses an '*upstream* :math:`\rightarrow` *global* :math:`\rightarrow` *downstream* scheme' for